YanWittmann/menter-lang-docs/doc/guide/md/basics/indentation_statements.md

 If you are new to Menter, it is recommended to start using the semicolon syntax, as the newline-based one might be confusing at first.

-Although it may seem unusual, the newline-based syntax was adopted in Menter because the language was designed to replace the old expression evaluator in the [Launch Anything Bar](https://github.com/YanWittmann/launch-anything), where code needed to be written in a single line.
+The language was designed to replace the old expression evaluator in the [Launch Anything Bar](https://github.com/YanWittmann/launch-anything), where code needed to be written in a single line.
 However, I also wanted to allow Menter to be used for other purposes, such as writing small scripts.
 The newline-based separation of statements is an interesting approach to solve the statement separation problem, even though it is not perfect.
 Therefore, Menter allows the use of both newlines and semicolons.